JWalshe86/pizza-ordering-system/README.md

 ![Final Display](./assets/images/readme_images/features_images/final_display.png)

-The current items on the menu are taken from Google sheets.
+The current items on the menu are taken from Google Sheets.

 ![Google Sheets Menu](./assets/images/readme_images/gsheet_menu.png)

-All purchases are updated to an order sheet on Google sheets.
+All purchases are updated to an order sheet on Google Sheets.
 This allows Nags with Notions to quickly track their sales.

 ![Google Sheets Order](./assets/images/readme_images/ghseet_orders.png)